-And once they share it, the saturation effect accelerates because all the people following the guru are now implementing it.
+And once they share it, the saturation effect accelerates because everyone following the “guru” is now implementing it.

-It looks a bit like this graph I drew with my “highly elaborated” painting skills below.
+It looks like this graph I drew with my “highly elaborated” painting skills below.

 This is especially true for concrete marketing tactics and tips in contrast to principles that stand the test of time.

-I researched a bit further so I could share real estate mailers that “work” with you, and I found two websites with a collection of allegedly working real estate mailers.
+I researched a bit further to share real estate mailers that “work” with you, and I found two websites with a collection of allegedly working real estate mailers.
 At least in the title, it was mentioned that they supposedly work.

 Maybe I need glasses or contact lenses, but I couldn’t find a word about marketing performance data (response or lead conversion rates for different designs, etc.) and what “works” means in the first place.

-So, the only thing we can do is take their word that they work in some shape or form.
+So, we can only take their word that they work in some shape or form.

 Now, what can we do to determine which ones most likely work regarding conversion rates?

 We can assume that the better copywriting principles are applied, the better they will convert and thus “work”, of course, provided they are sent to an ideal target group.

 So, I went through them individually and checked how well the AIDA (attention, interest, desire, action) or PAS (problem, agitate, solve) copywriting principles were applied.

-I made a table that collected the different real estate mailer copies where I analyzed them based on the above and graded them from 0 to 10 for each copywriting element.
+I made a table that collected the different real estate mailer copies, analyzed them based on the above, and graded them from 0 to 10 for each copywriting element.